Ayo1a/Final-research-project/Graph Generation Process.md

 2. **Anticloning every vertex**
 3. **Alternating between cloning and anticloning**
 4. **Probabilistic cloning and anticloning (with probability `p`)**
-5.

 ### Example Graphs

 Below are the example graphs generated during the simulation.
 Each graph represents the result after a specified number of iterations.
+I used with a specified probability `p`=0.6, and initial_type: 'a' for two connected vertices.

 #### Option 1: Cloning Every Vertex
 - **3 Iterations**:

   ![Option 1 - 3 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%201%203%20iterations.png)
 - **5 Iterations**:

   ![Option 1 - 5 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%201%205%20iterations.png)

 **Description**: The graph starts with two connected vertices.
 Each new vertex added is a clone of an existing vertex, leading to a dense, connected structure.

 #### Option 2: Anticloning Every Vertex
 - **3 Iterations**:

   ![Option 2 - 3 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%202%203%20%20iterations.png)
 - **5 Iterations**:

   ![Option 2 - 5 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%202%205%20iterations.png)

 **Description**: In this option, new vertices are connected to all vertices that are not neighbors of the original vertex.
 This results in a more sparsely connected graph.

 #### Option 3: Alternating Between Cloning and Anticloning
 - **3 Iterations**:

   ![Option 3 - 3 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%203%203%20%20iterations.png)
 - **5 Iterations**:

   ![Option 3 - 5 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%203%205%20iterations.png)

 **Description**: This option alternates between cloning and anticloning in each iteration.
 This results in a graph that exhibits characteristics of both dense and sparse structures, depending on the iteration.

 #### Option 4: Probabilistic Cloning and Anticloning
 - **3 Iterations**:

   ![Option 4 - 3 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%204%203%20iterations.png)
 - **5 Iterations**:

   ![Option 4 - 5 Iterations](https://github.com/Ayo1a/Final-research-project/blob/main/example%20of%20different%20graphs/option%204%205%20iterations.png)

 **Description**: The graph is built using a probabilistic approach where cloning and anticloning are alternated based on a probability `p`.
 This introduces variation in the graph structure.